 George Hennawi, MD is the Director of the department of Geriatrics at MedStar Good Samaritan Hospital.
 Dr. Hennawi completed his residency at MedStar Union Memorial Hospital and fellowship at the University of Virginia and then returned to work at MedStar where he developed the Center for Successful Aging.
 He is board-certified in Internal Medicine, Geriatric Medicine, and Hospice and Palliative Care Medicine.
 Dr. Hennawi was named a "Top Doc" in Baltimore Magazine for Geriatric Medicine and has always had a passion and commitment for caring for the aging.
 He developed a unique model of care which he built into the Center for Successful Aging at MedStar Good Samaritan.
 The Center is a place where patients receive comprehensive care and all age-related issues can be addressed from medical conditions to balance and gait to social needs.
 His goal in caring for the patients is to improve their quality of life and empower patients to become an integral part of the direction and decision-making regarding their care.
 The Peter Lamy Center on Drug Therapy and Aging Geriatric Pharmacotherapy Fellow collaborates with Dr. Hennawi and others member of the interprofessional team at the Center for Successful Aging.

 Over the course of the two-year fellowship program, research fellows will participate in and lead research projects in the Lamy Center.
-Ideally, the Fellow will initiate and complete at least one original research project.
+Ideally, the Fellow will initiate and complete at least one original research project and can pursue projects of their interest.
 However, participation in several projects in various stages of completion can allow the Fellow to obtain extensive experience in:

 - development of at least one scientific hypothesis;